 As a society, we place the driver under constant scrutiny.
 We admire those who perform incredible feats of daring and skill in events such as Formula One, and Rallying.
 But we loath those who tear around our streets, oblivious to other road users, and pedestrians, risking mayhem as they seek to fulfill their need for speed, and thrills.

 The following terms are used to express the more unsavoury aspects of the less responsible motorist on our lives.

 25. Hit and run

-This idiom describes a road accident in which the driver who caused the accident drives away without helping the other people involved and without telling the police.
+This idiom describes a road accident in which the driver who caused the accident, drives away without helping others caught up in the incident, and without telling the police.

 "The police are hunting a hit and run driver."

 26. To hotwire a car

 This is to start a car without the use of the ignition key.

 Example: "The thief must have hot-wired my car as they didn't take my ignition keys."

 27. Road hog

 An expression used to describe someone who drives so badly, or erratically, that other vehicles cannot easily, or safely overtake.